 - The full Historical Marker Committee shall vote to either proceed with marker installation recommendations or reject the topic for presented topics.

 - The University Historian, with assistance from assigned committee members, and Bicentennial staff, shall finalize research and text based on Historical Marker Committee comments.

 - The Bicentennial Office will recommend topics and marker text to the campus provost or chancellor for campus approval.

 - Upon campus approval, the Bicentennial Office will recommend topics and marker text to the President of Indiana University for final approval.

 - Upon approval by the President of Indiana University, the University Historian and the Office of the Bicentennial will work with Indiana University Events, the Office of the Vice President of Capital Planning and Facilities, and the Landscape Architect to order, install, and dedicate historical markers.

 - Installed markers will be recorded by the Office of the Bicentennial, University Historian, and relevant archives and records will be made publicly available through University Archives.

 The University Historian may consider the removal or editing of historical markers if new information reveals factual inaccuracy or revised interpretive significance.
 Should this occur, the University Historian, in consultation with the Historical Marker Committee, shall determine if the marker should be edited or removed.

-Existing Historical Markers
+D. Existing Historical Markers